 Rapidly Create Visualizations and Virtual Interactions

 When looking at your real-time DDS-based application, requirements for visualization and/or virtual interaction can be accomplished by using a gaming engine such as Unity®.
-By combining RTI Connext® DDS and Unity, you can rapidly create a visualization of real-time data and more.
+By combining RTI Connext® and Unity, you can rapidly create a visualization of real-time data and more.

-RTI Connext DDS is a peer-to-peer connectivity framework that fits the requirements of high-performance distributed simulation environments.
+RTI Connext is a peer-to-peer connectivity framework that fits the requirements of high-performance distributed simulation environments.
 Connext lets you fine-tune data streams for your network, and trade off latency and throughput – all through configuration – to allow you to get the performance and scalability you need without changing your source.
 In this Case + Code example, we show how Connext can feed real-time data into an Unity project and vice versa, for a more immersive and realistic simulation experience.

 The following sections show coding examples of step-by-step instructions on how RTI Connext Professional can be used in conjunction with Unity.
 The example builds on the popular RTI Shapes demo application.